EuranetPlus/map-europe/README.md

 ## About this project

 This is the code repository for an interactive EuranetPlus choropleth map of European countries based on data from a CSV file.
-The map can be updated with any data set that follows [this csv structure](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).
+The map can be updated with any data set from a csv file.
+For more info see section [3.
+Update map with new data](#add-data).

 To use the map for a new topic and populate it with new data and text please follow these steps:
 1. Make a copy of this map template: [Copy map template](#copy-map-template)